-Content Strategist at Exago, Inc.
+Content Marketing Manager at Exago, Inc.

 The debate surrounding liberal arts degrees asks whether "soft skills" like explication, persuasive writing, and critical analysis--all of which I developed and refined as part of my English degrees--offer sufficient value to the prospective student.
 The nice thing about soft skills is that they're malleable and can be applied to virtually any industry.
 I started out at Exago as a support analyst but was asked to join the marketing team after only six months because they were "desperate for someone who could write a decent sentence."
 As an English major, you tend to take skills like that for granted, but they're not as common as you might think!

 Composition Program Assistant & Instructor

 As the full-time Professional Staff Assistant to the Composition Program Coordinator since 2007, I have assisted in drafting and revising first-year writing program materials, as well as co-editing and copy editing our student publication, New Voices, New Visions.
 I also organize, revise, disseminate, and present on instructional materials for faculty; plan and present at professional development workshops; coordinate lectures and events; perform daily administrative operations; schedule meetings and final exam rooms; assign portfolio reading partners, and maintain program assessment plans and records; help students register, and more!
 I love the diversity of the job.

 My English degrees have been paramount to my success.
 My daily work requires engaging with students, colleagues, and administrators.
 I compose numerous emails and memos each week, write justifications for funding to support student programs and faculty development, which requires writing clearly and persuasively to various audiences.
 I am regularly steeped in the very rhetorical considerations and composing processes that I teach my students.